MicrosoftDocs/visualstudio-docs/docs/ide/maintaining-security.md

 ms.workload:
   - "multiple"
 ---
-# Maintaining Security
+# Maintain security

 It is often said that the price of security is constant vigilance.
 Despite your best dedication to security during the design and development of your application, you should assume that security flaws will arise after deployment.
 By auditing your application and analyzing event logs, you may discover some previously hidden flaws.

 In addition, not only must you remain vigilant about your own application, you must also keep current on security threats and flaws for the platform on which your application runs and for other products on which your application depends.

-[Security, Privacy, and Accounts](https://support.microsoft.com/products/microsoft-account?category=privacy#security-privacy-accounts-help=windows-8&v0h=winrttab1&v1h=win8tab1&v2h=win7tab1&v3h=winvistatab1)&mdash;Get help with security, privacy, and user accounts, including info about viruses, passwords, parental controls, firewalls, and drive encryption..
+[Security, privacy, and accounts](https://support.microsoft.com/products/microsoft-account?category=privacy#security-privacy-accounts-help=windows-8&v0h=winrttab1&v1h=win8tab1&v2h=win7tab1&v3h=winvistatab1)&mdash;Get help with security, privacy, and user accounts, including info about viruses, passwords, parental controls, firewalls, and drive encryption..

-[Microsoft Security Updates Bulletins](https://technet.microsoft.com/security/bulletins.aspx)&mdash;This page makes it easy to find previously released bulletins.
+[Microsoft security updates bulletins](https://technet.microsoft.com/security/bulletins.aspx)&mdash;This page makes it easy to find previously released bulletins.
 Intended for IT professionals, security bulletins provide detailed information regarding security updates.

 [Microsoft Baseline Security Analyzer](https://www.microsoft.com/download/details.aspx?id=7558)&mdash;The Microsoft Baseline Security Analyzer (MBSA) is a tool that enables an individual home user, a corporate user, or an administrator to scan one or more Windows-based computers for common security configuration mistakes.